Family Reflections

 It was also one of my most time-squeezed stories, with weekend family and footy commitments meaning I could only fit in short bursts of writing.
 But three years of Furious Fiction gave me confidence in my process and ability to write and submit the story by the Sunday midnight deadline.

 I hope you enjoyed Family Reflections.
-You can read this and all my short stories, blog posts and other writing — including my writing about dogs — at TallAndTrue.com.
+You can read this and all my short stories, blog posts and other writing at TallAndTrue.com.
 You can also buy my short story collections from the Amazon Kindle and Kobo online bookstores.

 The next episode of Tall And True Short Reads will be released shortly.
 In the meantime, check your feed or the podcast website for earlier episodes from Seasons One, Two and Three, including a Song on the Radio.